defold/doc/docs/en/manuals/flash.md

 ![collision object properties](images/flash/collision_object_properties.png)

 A box shape has been used as this was most appropriate for the bullet graphic.
 The other shape used for 2D collisions, sphere, will be used for the target.
 Setting the type to Kinematic means resolving collisions is done by your script as opposed to the built-in physics engine (for more information on the other types, please refer to the [physics manual](/manuals/physics)).
-The group and mask properties determine what collision group the object belongs to and what collision group it should be checked against, respectively.
+The *Group* and *Mask* properties determine what collision group the object belongs to and what collision group it should be checked against, respectively.
 The current setup means a "bullet" can only collide with a "target".
 Imagine the setup was changed to the below:

 ![collision group/mask](images/flash/collision_groupmask.png)